aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 The complication here deals with multiple assignments like `x = y = 42`: there's a *list* of targets (`x` and `y`).
-If we followed the value code with two store instructions, the second would be stuck with nothing to store, because the first popped it off; so before the first one, we insert a `DUP_TOP` instruction, which will push an extra reference to the value.
+If we followed the expression's code with two store instructions, the second would be stuck without the value to store, because the first popped it off; so before the first one, we insert a `DUP_TOP` instruction, which will push a duplicate reference to the value.

-(We've already covered generating the store instructions, because the targets are `Name` nodes, as we saw in `visit_Name`.)
+(We already covered generating the store instructions: the targets are the `Name` nodes we saw in `visit_Name`.)

 ### Just enough assembly